-Must we believe in the Virgin Birth?
-In his recent column in The New York Times, Nicholas Kristof pointed to belief in the Virgin Birth as evidence that conservative Christians are "less intellectual." [see this week's WebLog entries] Are we saddled with an untenable doctrine?
+In one of his columns for The New York Times, Nicholas Kristof once pointed to belief in the Virgin Birth as evidence that conservative Christians are "less intellectual."
+Are we saddled with an untenable doctrine?
 Is belief in the Virgin Birth really necessary?